rust-lang/this-week-in-rust/drafts/2020-03-03-this-week-in-rust.md

 ## News & Blog Posts

+[The RustConf 2020 CFP is now open!](https://cfp.rustconf.com/events/rustconf-2020) We'd love to hear from you at RustConf!

 # Crate of the Week

 This week's crates are [wundergraph](https://crates.io/crates/wundergraph), a GraphQL interface library, and [kibi](https://github.com/ilai-deutel/kibi), a text editor in thousand lines of Rust.